dzumii/eos6oli_model_validation/README.md

 * '/data/input' contains all inputs
 * '/data/output' contains all outputs generated
 * '/figues' contains all figues generated
-* 'requirements.txt' contains all required packages and dependencies

 ## Task 1
 ### 1